-We have audited the internal control over financial reporting of HEICO Corporation and subsidiaries (the "Company") as of October 31, 2013, based on criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As described in Management's Annual Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Reinhold Industries, Inc. and Lucix Corporation (collectively the "Excluded Acquisitions"), which were acquired during 2013 and whose financial statements constitute 19.5% of total assets and 3.4% of net sales of the consolidated financial statement amounts as of and for the year ended October 31, 2013.
-Accordingly, our audit did not include the internal control over financial reporting of the Excluded Acquisitions.
+We have audited the internal control over financial reporting of HEICO Corporation and subsidiaries (the "Company") as of October 31, 2014, based on criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.